rkcosmos/Data-Analyst-Nanodegree-Udacity/P6-Data-Visualization/README.md

 ##Design

 The visualisation has two parts, choropleth map and line graph.
 The map uses color hue as visual encoding to demonstrate tax/budget distribution among provinces in Thailand.
 The line graph is included to exhibit tax/budget development throughout the years.

+After the feedbacks, I changed scientific notion in display into normal notation.

 ##Feedback

-commenter 1:
+Commenter 1:

+What questions do you have about the data?: In general, is the budget increasing?
+Are there certain regions receiving more budget than the others?

+What relationships do you notice?: I see budgets distributed broadly.
+The tax, however, is concentrated in the central and north regions.

+Main takeaway: Budgets are increasing.
+Tax are quite concentrated.

+Something I don't understand: The legend is displayed in scientific notation which is difficult to read.
+The line graph doesn't start at zero, making it difficult to compare scale.

-commenter 2:
+Commenter 2:

+Overall is good.
+I don't have any confusion in these data.
+It would be nice to have comparison with country average or region average in budget/tax ratio part.
+The visualization that group provinces into region would also be a good addition.
+Scientific notion in scale should be changed into normal number.
+Tax and budget per capita are also meaningful and should benefit the viewers.
+There should be a short list that show top ten for each categories.

-commenter 3:
+Commenter 3:

 ##Resources